petergridge/irrigation_component_V3/README.md

 * If the factor is 0 no watering will occur
 * If the factor is 0.5 watering will run for only half the configured watering time.
 Wait and repeat attributes are unaffected.

-The following automation is an example of how the input_number could be maintained
+The following automation is an example of how the input_number.adjust_run_time could be maintained
 ```yaml
 automation:
 - id: '1553507967550'